o-biotech/public-web-docs/docs/integrations/alerts/logic-apps.md

 ## Overview of Steps

 Here's a trigger overview of the entire Logic App with the steps collapsed after all steps were successfully ran.
-The Logic App calls the OpenBiotech warm query every 12 hours and checks if the Temperature of any of the results is greater than 90.
+The Logic App calls the OpenEnsemble warm query every 12 hours and checks if the Temperature of any of the results is greater than 90.
 If so, it sends an email alert.

 ![Completed Steps](https://www.fathym.com/iot/img/screenshots/alerts/successful-logicapps-trigger.png)